-- Log in to your Global Entry account on the CPB’s Trusted Traveler Page and fill out the “renew application” form.
+- Log in to your Global Entry account on the CBP’s Trusted Traveler Page and fill out the “renew application” form.

 - Pay $100, which covers your membership for the next five years.

-- In some cases, you may be required to complete an in-person interview, so you’ll need to schedule an interview at a Global Entry office in order to finalize your renewal.
+- In some cases, you may be required to complete an in-person interview, so you’ll need to schedule an appointment at a Global Entry office in order to finalize your renewal.

 - If you aren’t flagged for an interview, you will be mailed your new Global Entry card to the address you have on file.